 Note that it is the responsibility of each student to review the rules and information regarding course registration listed here.

-Q: I’m a Full-Time MBA, MAcc, or MSCM student; how many credits should I take?
+Q: I’m a Full-Time MBA, MAcc, MSCM, MBAn, or MM student; how many credits should I take?

-A: A normal, full-time course load for graduate Ross students is about 15 credit hours a semester, with a maximum of 18 credits.
+A: A normal, full-time course load for graduate Ross students is about between 12-15 credit hours a semester, with a maximum of 18 credits.
 You must select a minimum of 9 credit hours in the Fall and Winter semesters to be a full-time student.
 Going below 9 credits makes you a part-time student, which affects financial aid, degree progress, and (for international students) immigration status.
-To register for fewer than 9 credits in a full term, you must request approval from the Ross Registrar’s Office.
 In addition, MBA1 students should not register for more than 9 credits in any half (A/B) term, and MBA2 students should not register for more than 10.5 credits in any half (A/B) term.
 To calculate your half term credits, divide any full-term class credits in half and add them to your half term courses.

 Q: I’m a BBA student; how many credits should I take?